rizzini/my_personal_bash_scripts/README.md

 - Reads disk statistics from `/proc/diskstats` to calculate real-time read and write speeds.
 - Can display stats for a specific disk (e.g., `sda`) or for all disks at once.
 - Supports both single-run and continuous monitoring modes (using the `loop` argument).
+- Supports three unit display modes (KB/s, MB/s, or automatic selection based on speed), configurable via the `unit_mode` variable in the script at the beginning.
 - Output is color-coded: speeds are shown in red if high activity is detected (above 20MB/s).
 - Allows customization of the update interval when running in loop mode.